jeffpar/basicdos/blog/_posts/2020-07-31-interlude.md

 permalink: /maplebar/blog/2020/07/31/
 ---

 I originally thought about blogging about the progress of BASIC-DOS every day, but it turns I'd much rather be writing code than blog entries, and no one would really be that interested anyway.
-The Git repository has all the daily details if anyone cares.
+The Git repository has all the daily gory details if anyone cares.

 But, after more than two months into the project, an update is probably overdue.